…to the way things might have been.

 Colonel Jack O’Neill is a complicated man.
 I think we all know that.
 But we never learned quite as much about him as we might have if the series had taken more opportunities to look at him through the eyes of those who’d known him since before the creation of the SGC.
 Had he survived beyond the first few episodes, Charlie Kawalsky might well have served as a lens through whom to examine O’Neill.
 So might Lou Ferretti, if the showrunners had opted to utilize him properly.

 In my mind, however, there is one character in particular who would have made the perfect foil for Jack, the best reflection by which to know him better: Colonel Frank Cromwell.
 We only saw him once, and his presence offered a tantalizing glimpse at a past that Jack never really said much about to anyone.
 In Season Two’s A Matter of Time, we got just a hint at the strength of a friendship.
 During the penultimate scene, when Jack and Frank are suspended over the wormhole’s gravity well, I believe we saw forgiveness.
-Just before Jack lost Frank, I truly think he had forgiven his old friend.
+Just before Jack lost Frank, I truly think he had made peace with his old friend.

 What if that loss was not forever?

 Sometimes, the universe accepts our intentions at face value.
 Sometimes it has other plans…

 Jack O’Neill’s one-time best friend had sacrificed himself while helping Jack save Earth from a black hole.
 But was he really gone?

 The past be damned; Jack wasn’t about to leave Frank Cromwell behind if he could help it.

 Lost on a planet in rebellion against the Goa’uld, and with no knowledge of the gate address for Earth, Cromwell finds unexpected allies while waiting for the chance to go home.
 But he is unprepared for a shocking discovery that will take him on an odyssey that no one could have anticipated.